ColonnaLab/EMBO_popgen/popgen2022/Daniel_Wegmann/EMBO_ABC_Wegmann.md

 statistics and low correlation among them.
 Which is your combination?

-Prepare an observed file containing only these statistics for the observed data.
+Prepare an observed file containing only these statistics for the observed data and name it `constsize.obs.modelChoice`.

 ### Step C3: Performing model choice

 Running model choice with `ABCtoolbox` is straight forward: simply add additional models to the arguments `simName` and `params`.
 In our case, first copy the file `estimate_theta.input` and add the bottleneck model to simName and to params and change the output prefix.
-It shoudl like this;
+It should like this;

-    simName sims_constsize_sampling1.txt;sims_bottleneck_sampling1.txt.old
+    simName sims_constsize_sampling1.txt;sims_bottleneck_sampling1.txt
     params 2;2-4
-    outputPrefix ABC_modelchoice_
+    outputPrefix ABC_modelChoice_

 Finally, run `ABCtoolbox` on this input file and check both the output written to screen as well as the model fit file.
 Which model is